KaeruCT/kaeruct.github.io/posts/how-to-show-preview-images-when-sharing-links-of-your-website.md

 .. type: text
 -->

-When you share a link on social media or mesagging apps, sometimes the app shows a nice preview thumbnail with a description?
+You know when you share a link on social media or mesagging apps, sometimes the app shows a nice preview thumbnail with a description?
 You can click on it and it will take you to the linked website.
 I wanted to have this functionality for a website I was working on, so I did some research on how to get it working.

 Short answer: use the `og:image` meta tag.